What Is a Customer Data Platform? (And Why Use a CDP?)

 See what a CDP can do for you.
 Try our customer data platform today!

-Are you curious about how a CDP can streamline your customer data collection and organization?
-Then, you’ll want to see MarketingCloudFX in-action.
+Hopefully, you now know the answer to “What is a CDP?”
+Now that you know the CDP definition, are you curious about how a CDP can streamline your customer data collection and organization?
+Then, you’ll want to see MarketingCloudFX in action.
 This CDP helps your company take control of its data and use it to improve your marketing strategy, resulting in more sales and revenue.